2024-2025 Season Schedule: March-April v. 2.1

 VIEW SCHEDULE HERE

-Google calendar should match this.
+Google calendar should match linked PDF and info above.
 Please notify Beth and/or Jordan in case of any discrepancy.

 Singer Resources

-Find all available scores, current roster (NEW!), reference recordings, diction guides and other preparation resources using the link above.
+Find all available scores, current rosters, reference recordings, diction guides and other preparation resources using the link above.

-Any scores shared digitally that are under copyright are to be used only for preparation or performance for convenience by members of Chronos Vocal Ensemble where sufficient copies of the copyright works have been acquired.
-Use of material available from the folders linked above outside of Chronos Vocal Ensemble may constitute a breach of copyright.
+Any scores provided digitally are to be used only for preparation or performance by members of Chronos Vocal Ensemble where sufficient copies of, and/or reprint rights to, copyright works have been secured.
+Use of material available linked above outside of Chronos Vocal Ensemble may constitute a breach of copyright.
 Please do not share or disseminate.

 Any scores shared digitally that are under copyright are to be used only for preparation or performance for convenience by members of Chronos Vocal Ensemble where sufficient copies of the copyright works have been acquired.
 Use of material available in the folders linked above outside of Chronos Vocal Ensemble may constitute a breach of copyright.
 Please do not share or disseminate.